 Coal, oil and gas have been lavishly subsidized for decades.
 Dominant energy technologies impose hidden costs not tabulated in their market price.
 One respected expert estimates that tabulating pollution clean-up, military costs, and other public obligations supporting fossil fuels would add \$12 per gallon at the pump.
+Should taxpayers and commercial water customers ratier than the biggest water user.
+If we agree that public policies should be guided by moral principles, surely we must adopt judicious and accountable methods for making such determinations.

-and other pubmic bongations supporting fossil fuels would add \$12 per gallon at the pump.
 Should taxpayers and consumers accommodate the electric power industry, the state's largest water user, by exempting it from the deceptively named Georgia Water Stewardship Act?
 This injustice is worsened by the multibillion-dollar reservoir-construction program proposed by Georgia officials, to be paid for by residential and commercial water customers rather than the biggest water user.